 - 1/4 cup mayonnaise

-- Scoop out the egg yolks into a large mixing bowl, and mash them.
-Add mayonnaise, mustard, jalapenos, salt, and pepper.
-Mix until smooth.
+Scoop out the egg yolks into a mixing bowl and mash.
+Add mayonnaise, mustard, jalapenos, salt and pepper.

 Check out these other Easter ideas too!